nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Q. I would like to port a module written in Python 3 syntax for use as an NVDA add-on.

 This cannot be done easily.
 One handy module for this purpose is six, which allows running Python 2 and 3 code.
-NvDA itself uses Python 2, and work is under way to transition to Python 3.
+NVDA itself uses Python 2, and work is under way to transition to Python 3.

 Q. My add-on uses GUI facility, and after installing NVDA 2018.3, I get errors related to wxPython.